---

 Tommy Dorsey and Benny Goodman performed at the studio at times and, of course, "singing cowboys" from the Hollywood-created myths at times came through the campgrounds and sang.
 Live music at the amphitheater and perhaps at the old dance studio would be very welcome for people who love to sit or dance under the stars with tiki torches and pole lighting during the Summer.

-Since there will be a snack bar and hot kitchen operating across from the USFS Visitor Center, and because the kitchen has a very large hot dog wagon that is towed behind a pickup truck, having chilidogs with chopped onion and grated cheese while listening to music would be epic!
+Since there will be a snack bar and hot kitchen operating across from the U.S. Forest Service at the Visitor Center, and because the kitchen has a very large hot dog wagon that is towed behind a pickup truck, having chilidogs with chopped onion and grated cheese while listening to music would be epic!

 Site map is at: Crystal Lake site map